exis9/Apprise_V3/README.md

 If you're already using V1.5, no code changes are needed.

-Just replace your Apprise V1.5 to V3 and your apprise will work great on mobile devices, too!
+Just replace your Apprise V1.5 to V3 and your apprise will work great automatically on mobile devices, too!

 # Instalation